osmanbeyoglulab/Tutorials-on-ISMB-2024/README.md

        pip install dask==2024.5.0

-After installing the required packages for the tutorial, activate the corresponding environment you created, run JupyterLab and open the Jupyter notebook in each session subfolder to start the tutorial.
+After installing the required packages for the tutorial, launch JupyterLab and open the Jupyter notebook in each session subfolder to start the tutorial.
 To launch JupyterLab, enter the following command in your terminal:

       Jupyter lab